 Ponvily Ravindranathan started with NCC as a Finance Committee member helping enhance the financial statements.
 She incorporated metrix into the financial statement file to add more meaningful data.
 Ponvily is passionate about the services NCC provides and, serving on the board, wants to continue being part of this wonderful group.

-Ponvily has been working at Peterborough Regional Health Centre for seven years.
-She started as a Financial Analyst, worked her way up to a Program Business Support Specialist and has been in this role for 2
+Ponvily has been working at Peterborough Regional Health Centre since 2015.
+She started as a Financial Analyst, worked her way up to a Program Business Support Specialist and has been in this role since 2020.

-years.
-Ponvily holds a Bachelor of Commerce degree with a major in Accounting and a minor in Finance and is currently working on obtaining the Chartered Professional Accounting (CPA) designation.
+Ponvily holds a Bachelor of Commerce degree with a major in Accounting and a minor in Finance.
+She also holds a Chartered Professional Accountant (CPA) designation.

 Robert McDonald was born in Peterborough and raised on a dairy farm in Northumberland County.
 He graduated from Sir Sanford Fleming College, in the Police Foundations program.
 He then moved to Toronto where he worked for the Toronto Police Service as a police constable.
 He worked in a number of uniform and investigative positions, and has also completed many in-service training courses and specialized in child abuse and sexual assault investigations.
 The well-being of his peers is of paramount concern to him and he worked in an on call position as a Peer Support Volunteer for conducting debriefings after police officers were involved in critical incident stress situations.